Tag: ebpf

 eBPF for TLS Traffic Tracing: Secure & Efficient Observability

 Tracing TLS (Transport Layer Security) traffic is crucial for modern observability systems.
-It helps monitor encrypted communication, diagnose issues, and optimize application performance.
+It helps monitor encrypted communication, diagnose issues, and optimize application performance using insights from network traffic telemetry.
 However, traditional methods like TLS proxying and packet capturing often come with significant performance overheads and security risks.
-They are not always the ideal solution, particularly for high-performance or security-sensitive environments.
-This…
+They are not always the ideal solution, particularly…

 by